skrambelled/data-structures-and-algorithms/python/code_challenges/insertion_sort/blog.md

 5 | 2 7 4 1
 ```

-As we traverse the righthand unsorted side of the list, we'll grab each element and compare it to each element on the sorted side, but move **backwards**.
+As we traverse the right-hand unsorted side of the list, we'll grab each element and compare it to each element on the sorted side, but move **backwards**.
 In this case we can grab the 2, and compare it to the sorted 5, see that the 2 is smaller and move on.
 We then reach the end of the list and know we are in the correct position because there are not more elements to compare to.

 ```python
 2 5 | 7 4 1